vsmysee/awesome-it-history/README.md

 2017 Reactive Design Patterns

 2017 Understanding Software: Max Kanat-Alexander on simplicity, coding, and how to suck less as a programmer

+2017 Cloud Native Infrastructure: Patterns for Scalable Infrastructure and Applications in a Dynamic Environment